 1. Beijing Hutongs

 Sometimes the best spot for a couples' getaway is the least obvious, the one where romance is all the more special.
-The Hutongs of Beijing is such an unconventional yet surprisingly romantic place.
+The Hutongs of Beijing are such an unconventional yet surprisingly romantic place.
 The Hutongs are alleyways lined with quadrangle courtyard houses that have been home to Beijing's families for centuries, and thus offer a glimpse into local people's lives.

 Take a rickshaw or pedicab to get around the winding Hutongs and you will know how native people live their lives.
-Make sure you save time to visit a local family and learn to make Chinese dumplings - your relationship will grow stronger on the process of learning.
+Make sure you save time to visit a local family and learn to make Chinese dumplings - your relationship will grow stronger in the process of learning.

 2. Yulong River, Yangshuo, Guilin

-If the idea is to make your lover feel lighter than air, head to the Yulong River, a tributary of Li River in Yangshuo Town.
-The serene river is surrounded by a primitive yet idyllic landscape: green bamboo forests, green rice paddies, rolling karst hills, village women hand washing clothes, smoke curling upward from the chimneys, old men make cormorant fishing, flocks of ducks swimming in the water.
+If the idea is to make your lover feel lighter than air, head to the Yulong River, a tributary of the Li River in Yangshuo Town.
+The serene river is surrounded by a primitive yet idyllic landscape: green bamboo forests, green rice paddies, rolling karst hills, village women hand washing clothes, smoke curling upward from the chimneys, old men making cormorant fishing, flocks of ducks swimming in the water.